 Despite the compact design, Precision Laboratory Power Supplies of the DP-H Series are extremely stable and precise.
 The setting and measuring resolution is 1mV / 1mA with a very low ripple even at full load.
 The control unit of this laboratory power supply is based on ARM microprocessor architecture and allows the user to program complex automated test sequences even without connecting the unit to a controller or computer.

-Thanks to the high-contrast and very bright color display of the DP-H series, you always keep an eye on all setpoint and actual values, if desired also with display of the progression over time - so you always have an overview of the current voltage, current and power or resistance of the load.
-In addition, the numeric keypad together with a high-resolution rotary encoder facilitates the entry of setpoint values and navigation in the menu of the laboratory power supply.
+Thanks to the high-contrast and very bright color display of the DP-H series, you can always keep an eye on all target and actual values, with the option of displaying the history over time – so you always have an overview of the current voltage, current, power, or resistance of the load.
+In addition, the numeric keypad and high-resolution rotary encoder make it easy to enter setpoint values and navigate the menu of the laboratory power supply.

 Automatic battery charging function